noumaaaan/TicketmasterAPI/README.md

 ```

 ## Features
 - Built purely in SwiftUI conforming to MMVVM
+- Navigation stack with paginated response where data is only loaded as needed
 - Seperated logic for the Networking layer, utilising async/await
 - Launchscreen
-- Persisting selected country in UserDefaults
+- Persisting selected country in `UserDefaults`
 - Creation of custom, shared and reusable components
 - Custom tab bar view
 - Minimalist animation where appropriate